 Balaur bondoc (Figs. 1-6; EME PV.313, Csiki et al. 2010, Latest Cretaceous), is a mid-sized theropod dinosaur with not one, but two raised scythe claws on pedal digits 1 and 2 (Fig. 1).
 More typical forms of similar size, like Deinonychus and Velociraptor (Fig. 4), have only a single scythe claw.

 (Cziski et al. 2010) and later (Brusatte et al. 2013) Balaur nested with velociraptorine dromaeosaurids, based on the Theropod Working Group (TWiG) matrix.
 However, Cau et al (2015) noted that Balaur had a suite of autapomorphies not present in dromaeosaurids, nor in most other non-avialan theropods.
-These unique traits include a fused carpometacarpus, loss of a functional third manual digit, proximal fusion of the tarsometatarsus, and a relatively enlarged first pedal digit.
+These unique traits include a fused carpometacarpus, loss of a functional third manual digit, proximal fusion of the tarsometatarsus, and an enlarged first pedal digit.

 By contrast to the original nesting,